adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 This function will be called from `main.go` and eventually trigger the job.

-- We'll initialize the client-set
+- We'll initialise the clientset.
-- Then get the job spec
+- Then get the job spec.
-- Now using the job client, we'll trigger the job
+- Now using the job client, we'll trigger the job.

 `k8sutil/job-spec.go`